 Do not take if pregnant - Always consult your doctor before changing any regimes when pregnant.

 Probiotics are naturally occurring live bacteria that are available in food such as fermented vegetables and live yogurt.
-The meaning of the word probiotic is “promoting life” and that suggests that they have a very important role in health indeed because probiotics help to populate your gut with good bacteria.
+The meaning of the word probiotic is ''promoting life' .
+Probiotics help to populate your gut with good bacteria.

 If you are struggling with digestive issues, or you have had courses of antibiotics in the last 3-5 years you may consider a probiotic supplement.